WTIGER001/sfcmap/README.md

 ## To Do

 ### Priority 1
-- Login Sequence --- Fix completely...Basically don't do anything unless they are logged in... consider anonymous users
+- Login Sequence --- Fix completely...Basically don't do anything unless they are logged in... consider anonymous users - Still strugling with this..
 - Data Loading order seems recursive, fix this so there is not a ridiculous number of reloads
 - Migrate to Firestore, Use batches, deeper structure.
 - Fix icons in 'fixed' mode, they seem to move around as you zoom